Bayesian Transfer Operators in Reproducing Kernel Hilbert Spaces: Embedding Probability Distributions

 Unlike GP regression, which treats parameters as random variables, the kernel mean embedding (KME) approach relies on repeated sampling from a population to inform on estimates of probability distributions, and treats regression as a purely \emph{geometric} operation between vector spaces.
 This geometric view is a reformulation of the frequentist least-squares solution rather than an entirely separate paradigm.

-By construction, KME allows for featurization of the output variable, while GP regression is typically presented with scalar-valued outputs\footnote{In this work, we of course show, how this is not true in general.}.
+From the outset, KME allows for featurization of the output variable, while GP regression is typically presented with pure scalar-valued outputs\footnote{In this work, we bridge the gap by providing a Bayesian interpretation of $\varphi(Y)$.}.
 In other words, the output space $\mathbb{Y}$ is not limited to $\mathbb{Y} \subseteq \mathbb{R}$ \citep{10.1145/1553374.1553497}.
-In contrast with \eqref{eq: GP mean} we want to model $\mathbb{E}_{Y \mid \bm{x}}[g(Y) \mid X = \bm{x}], \; g \in \mathbb{H}_Y$.
-Apart from this generalization, the mathematical formalisms for the predictive mean \eqref{eq: GP mean} and the kernel conditional mean embedding \eqref{eq: CME eval} are exactly the same, as are the predictive variance \eqref{eq: GP cov} and the Mahalanobis distance \citep{chowdhury2017kernelized, pmlr-v189-chowdhury23a}.
+In contrast with \eqref{eq: GP mean} we directly model $\mathbb{E}_{Y \mid \bm{x}}[g(Y) \mid X = \bm{x}], \; g \in \mathbb{H}_Y$.
+Apart from this, the mathematical formalisms for the predictive mean \eqref{eq: GP mean} and the kernel conditional mean embedding \eqref{eq: CME eval} are exactly the same, as are the predictive variance \eqref{eq: GP cov} and the Mahalanobis distance \citep{chowdhury2017kernelized, pmlr-v189-chowdhury23a}.
 It is a case where the GP regression and KME communities, have developed overlapping tools while having different goals in mind.

-A limitation of the KME approach is that it recovers only part of the structure available in GP regression: in particular, concepts such as the marginal likelihood do not translate as directly into the embedding framework.
+A limitation of the KME approach is that it recovers only part of the structure available in GP regression: in particular, other concepts such as the marginal likelihood do not translate directly into the embedding framework.